hanami/controller/README.md

 ### Rack middleware

-Rack middleware can be configured globally in `config.ru`, but often they add an unnecessary overhead for all those endpoints that aren't direct users of a certain middleware.
+Rack middleware can be configured globally in `config.ru`.
+However, consider that they often add unnecessary overhead for *all* endpoints that aren't direct users of all the configured middleware.

 Think about a middleware to create sessions, where only `SessionsController::Create` needs that middleware, but every other action pays the performance price for that middleware.